athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 ### Tech has huge unrealized upside

 * Tech is eating every industry, and we're still in the early stages of market penetration.
-(The canonical example here is US e-commerce: despite all the success of Amazon, Shopify et al, it's still [less than 20%](https://fred.stlouisfed.org/series/ECOMPCTSA) of retail sales.
+(The canonical example here is US e-commerce: it's still [less than 20%](https://fred.stlouisfed.org/series/ECOMPCTSA) of retail sales.
 That's only going to go up.
 And there's a whole world out there beyond the USA.)
 There's a lot of value remaining to be created and captured as this transition continues.

-* There's an abundance of capital looking for profitable opportunites (especially given close-to-zero interest rates), and much of it will be allocated to tech as it eats up more of the world.
+* There's an abundance of capital looking for profitable opportunites (especially given ZIRP and QE and friends), and much of it will be allocated to tech as it eats up more of the world.

 * As a result, terminal outcomes for tech startups are at least 2 orders of magnitude larger than almost anyone had ever anticipated.
 And this propagates upstream, to the earliest stages of venture investing.